typemiguel/WalnutiQ/README.md

 simulate a human brain in real-time.
 A brain machine without emotions which is more intelligent than the smartest humans will potentially be able to solve many of the problems which currently plague the world.
-If you are interested in becoming a researcher/developer the only requirement is passion for understanding the brain.
+If you are interested in becoming a researcher/developer, the only requirement is passion for applying brain models to solve real world problems.

-Here you will find classes that allow you to build a partial human brain model, train it on input data, view its activity as text and visual output, and test its ability to recognize objects.
+Here you will find code that allow you to build a partial human brain model, train it on input data, view its activity as text and visual output, and test its ability to recognize objects.
 All of the code here supports modeling of the human